avijaira/deep-learning/README.md

 Deep Learning Projects
 ---

-1. Deeplearning.ai's Deep Learning Specialization on Coursera
+1. Deep Learning, a 5-course specialization by deeplearning.ai on Coursera